nhunt16/cyberkillchain/README.md

   and serving `/static/` directly from disk.
 - **Let's Encrypt** for the TLS cert, issued and auto-renewed via `certbot`'s `certbot.timer` systemd unit.

-`data/session.json` and `data/avatars.json` are deliberately *not*
-shipped from the dev machine on each redeploy — they're the server's runtime state.

 ## Credit